-There are a number of historical sites too within easy distance of the hotels in your car or a taxi.
+There are a number of historical and religious sites too within easy distance of the hotels in your car or a taxi.
 For example, you can visit the site where John the Baptist baptised Jesus Christ.
 It’s still in excavation as interestingly, it was only fairly recently discovered.

 Another option is to visit Mount Nebo, which is a short drive away.
 It offers an incredible panoramic view of the Holy Land, including the Dead Sea and Jericho and Jerusalem in Israel.
 Both Christianity and Islam can trace the beginnings of their religions to this land, making it a hugely significant location.